3 Types of Hacking Seen In 2024 and Predictions For 2025

 Threat actors are typically after two things from your business: data or money.
 Usually, they’re motivated by both, as data can help them cash in at the expense of your business.
 In fact, in 2023, cyber attacks are estimated to amount to $8 trillion in total costs.

-1. Social Engineering and Phishing
+Social Engineering

-Two Recent Examples of Social Engineering and Phishing
+Recent Example of Social Engineering

 What You Can Do